 So let's hit the keys.
-Instead of consumption and production, the framework Bichler and I offer focuses on power.4 In our framework, capital is power, and more specifically, forward-looking power.
+Instead of consumption and production, the framework we offer focuses on power.
+In our framework, capital is power, and more specifically, forward-looking power.
 When capitalists expect their power to increase, capitalization rises: more power equals positive accumulation.
 And when the outlook inverts and capitalists expect their power to decrease, accumulation goes into reverse: less power equals decumulation.